 Still, SmallPDF has pretty much everything you’ll need to edit a PDF online at no charge.
 Whether you want to merge or split documents, add a digital signature, number pages, convert or compress the document, you’ll be able to do it for free with SmallPDF.

-– Process up to two PDFs per day online as often as you need
+– You can rocess up to two PDFs per day online.

-– You don’t have to create an account to use SmallPDF’s 21 free online tools
+– You don’t have to create an account to use the online tools.

-– Limited to only two PDFs per day
+– You’re limited to only two PDFs per day.

 Best for converting PDFs online